 (Video: TikTok/The Smithy Family)

-Videos posted online show the burnt out remains of a car parked outside the scorched property near Bexleyheath.
+A video posted on The Smithy Family's TikTok account in the early hours of Thursday show the burnt out remains of a car parked outside the scorched property near Bexleyheath.

-More than two million people follow the antics of The Smithy Family who became so successful dad Nick gave up the day job to focus on his social media stardom.
+More than two million people follow the antics of The Smithy Family.
+Their platform became so successful dad Nick Smith gave up his day job as a builder to focus on his social media stardom.

-Speaking after the fire broke out Nick said: "We all got out the house OK, the kids are fine... the dogs are OK.
+Speaking earlier, after the fire broke out, Mr Smith said: "We all got out the house OK, the kids are fine... the dogs are OK.
 The house is not OK.
 The kids are at a safe place.

 "To the people who have done this, you could have killed our family and not only our family, my neighbours, my friends.
 It's unforgivable."